Search Results

 - Community Education Council 3 (CEC3) | New York City Community Education Council District 3 | 154 West 93rd Street, New York, NY, USA

 Community Education Council District 3 (CEC3) is one of the 32 CEC in New York City represents public elementary and middle schools in the district.
 CEC3 responsibilities include: approving school zoning lines, holding hearings on the capital plan, evaluating community superintendents, and providing input on other important policy issues.
 CEC has 12 members, including ten elected parents and two members appointed by the Borough President, & two students selected by the Superintendent.
-The Community Education Council District 3 Co-President: Jill Rackmill Co-President: Kristin Savov Vice President: Michelle Lee Treasurer: Jonathan Zacks, IEP Secretary: Sequoia Bilal - BPA Members: Noah Odabashian Yael Denbo Felicia Reese Amos-ELL Wendyliz Martinez Ana Quinones Greenfield Sharon Meiri Fox-BPA D75: Vacant Student Members: Stella Kross Read Our Reports Cracks in the System: An Accountability Report on School Infrastructure in NYC’s District 3 Read Report Letter Regarding the Imperilied Fostering Diverse Schools Grant Read Letter Next Meeting: Agenda Coming Soon Zoom Link UPCOMING MEETINGS & EVENTS Agenda Coming Soon Zoom Link Agenda Coming Soon Zoom Link
+The Community Education Council District 3 Co-President: Jill Rackmill Co-President: Kristin Savov Vice President: Michelle Lee Treasurer: Jonathan Zacks, IEP Secretary: Sequoia Bilal - BPA Members: Noah Odabashian Yael Denbo Felicia Reese Amos-ELL Wendyliz Martinez Ana Quinones Greenfield Sharon Meiri Fox-BPA D75: Vacant Student Members: Stella Kross Read Our Reports Cracks in the System: An Accountability Report on School Infrastructure in NYC’s District 3 Read Report Letter Regarding the Imperilied Fostering Diverse Schools Grant Read Letter CEC3 Congratulates Chancellor Kamar Samuels, Welcomes Interim Acting Superintendent Dr. Reginald Higgins Next Meeting: Agenda RESOLUTION ON ENSURING ADEQUATE AIR CONDITIONING AND HEAT SAFETY IN ALL CLASSROOMS AND INSTRUCTIONAL SPACES Zoom Link UPCOMING MEETINGS & EVENTS Agenda Coming Soon Zoom Link Agenda Coming Soon Zoom Link Agenda Coming Soon Zoom Link Agenda Coming Soon Zoom Link

 - New York City Community Education Council District 3